clinical-meteor/cookbook/cookbook/tagging.md

 ### UI Dependencies
-For this example, we're goign to use Bootstrap 3, Font Awesome, and the Less precompiler.
+For this recipe, we're goign to use Bootstrap 3, Font Awesome, and the Less precompiler.
 So be sure to run the following from the command prompt:

 ````sh
   mrt add bootstrap-3